Tessa-3PM/ultimatevocalremovergui/README.md

 ```bash
 docker build -t uvr .
 ```
-If you are running and amd machine, such as an M1/M2 mac, you will need to specify the platform:
+If you are running an arm machine, such as an M1/M2 mac, you will need to specify the platform:
 ```bash
 docker build --platform=linux/amd64 -t uvr .
 ```